Koroni: Ottoman and modern period

 Supported by the local population, the town was retaken by admiral Andrea Doria in 1532, but in the spring of 1533 the Ottomans laid siege to it.
 Doria was able to relieve the town, prompting Sultan Suleyman the Magnificent to call upon the services of the corsair captain Hayreddin Barbarossa.
 Barbarossa was aided by the outbreak of plague among the garrison and a particularly harsh winter, and in 1534 the Spanish garrison surrendered the fortress and sailed for Italy.
-Albanian inhabitants who participated in the revolt travelled with Doria and populated several settlements in the Kingdom of Naples, including San Chirico Nuovo, Ginestra and Maschito, where the Arbëreshë dialect is still spoken.
+Albanian and Greeks inhabitants who participated in the revolt travelled with Doria and populated several settlements in the Kingdom of Naples, including San Chirico Nuovo, Ginestra and Maschito, where the Arbëreshë dialect is still spoken.

 In the first half of the 16th century, Koroni was initially a kaza within the sub-province (sanjak) of Methoni and the seat of a kadi.
 The fortress itself and the surrounding territory were an imperial fief (hass-i hümayun).
 Its annual revenue was 162,081 akçes, which, according to Theodore Spandounes, were granted along with the revenue of Methoni to Mecca.